rrisoncai/learn/accelerated_cpp/accelerated_cpp.md

 **vector** fast random access.
 **list** for fast insertion and deletion.
 It's not easy to pass an overloaded function directly as an argument to a template function.
+Local variable declared to be **static** is preserved across invocation of the function.
+**remove_if** move elements to new position in the container.